 - I have successfully made this gnocchi without any additional starches, but I do have some thoughts on the idea.

 - I’ve used 200g of white rice flour in one trial, which worked by was a little floury.
 In another, I successfully replaced the tapioca flour with light buckwheat flour.
 I chose buckwheat flour specifically for it’s chewier quality.
 It had a little more chew and was less floury than the rice flour only version.
 That said, my favourite was still the version with tapioca flour.
+You could also experiment with using cassava flour in place of the tapioca flour.

 - What I would suggest for a starch free version is to try using all rounder potato like a Sebago.
 My theory is that the higher liquid content and waxier characteristics would balance out the lack of starch.